 Popular for businesses that can’t afford to have their websites go down, but don’t want to pay for a dedicated server of their own.
 Also great for websites that store many large media files like videos and images.

 The most expensive hosting option, Dedicated hosting gives you a server all your own.
-You are literally the only website stored on your server.
+Yours is literally the only website stored on your server.

 This means your website will perform better, with increased uptime and better security.

 Dedicated hosting is a great choice for resource-heavy websites like: